Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 Enterprise Architect is ideally positioned to assist with Capability Based Planning, with its ability to create any number of views of the repository including a view that shows how a capability is implemented at business, data, application and technology levels.
 This view will typically cut across other line-of-business views allowing executives and managers to see both a horizontal and a vertical view of the capability.

 This section lists the main tools available in Enterprise Architect that can be used to perform Capability Based Planning.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topics Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.
+The complete list of tools is available from the Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools Help topics.

 The Unified Modeling Language does not itself contain an element to represent a Capability or Capability Increment, but they can be included by using stereotypes, a mechanism for extending the core language.
 These stereotypes can be applied to a base element such as a Requirement and then the stereotype can be applied to create new Capabilities or Capability Increments.
 The stereotype will be visible in the Project Browser and diagrams if these options have been set.
 Capabilities elements can become available if other Technologies or profiles have been enabled.